ashleywang1/github-cherry-pick-action/README.md

   <a href="https://github.com/actions/typescript-action/actions"><img alt="typescript-action status" src="https://github.com/actions/typescript-action/workflows/build-test/badge.svg"></a>
 </p>

+## Fork of this action: [cherry-pick-action](https://github.com/marketplace/actions/github-cherry-pick-action)

+We'd like to acknowledge [cherry-pick-action](https://github.com/marketplace/actions/github-cherry-pick-action) for giving a great foundation for us to build additional functionality.
+Please check out that action if you think it better suits your needs.

 # Cherry-picking a pull request commit into branchs

 This action is designed to be used for cherry-pick commits from pull requests into release branches.